CMagnac/CMagnac-first-blog/_posts/2022-12-28-mushroom-poisoning.md

 One characteristics of intoxication is the apparition of symptoms at least 2 weeks, sometimes 1 month, after the ingestion.
 That is a serious problem for the identification of the cause of hospitalization.
 There is no pecific antidote and half patients die.
 Others suffer from chronic renal insufficiency and need lifelong dialysis.

-### 3.2 Psilocybin
+### 3.2 Psilocybine

 Despite their festive consumption, magic mushrooms has some therapeutic potential.
 Trial suggests that they can treat sever depression.
 Major problem for this kind of therapy, as it was the case for ayahuasca, is the strict protocol that patients need to be aware.

 ## 4. Treatment of the death cap intoxication

 The Dorosz edition, a french clinical dictionary, describes only on specific treatment for the intoxication by the Amanita phalloides.
-With supportive care, doctor can use **silibinine** combine with activated charcoal.
+With supportive care, doctor can use **silibinin** combine with activated charcoal.
 In addition with antiemtic drugs and rehydration or anticholinergic agents such as glycopyrrolate or atropine.
 All that depends on the clinical evaluation.

 In a global view, the prognosis depends on which mushroom has been ingested.